im-open/update-action-version-in-file/README.md

 1. The action has been recompiled.
 See the [Recompiling](#recompiling-manually) section below for more details.
 1. The `README.md` example has been updated with the new version.
 See [Incrementing the Version](#incrementing-the-version).
+1. This should happen automatically with most pull requests as part of the build workflow.
+There may be some instances where the bot does not have permission to push back to the branch though so these steps should be done manually on those branches.

 ### Recompiling Manually